vipulpopli7534/syst3m_d3s1gn/README.md

     - Lucidity - Simple system to maintain
     - Modificability -  Easy to modify to meet future requirements
 ### Fault Tolerance
+    Fault tolerance refers to a system’s ability to execute persistently even if one or more of its components fail.

+    Techniques:

+        - Replication
+        - Checkpointing